CAD Data FAQ

 Do I need to save one Step file or multiple Step files?

-Generally, we prefer One Step file following the appropriate assembly structure (below).
+Generally, we prefer (1) Step file following the appropriate assembly structure (below).
 If your file size will be larger than approx. 1.5GB, then you can send multiple step files organized in the following manner:

 Lower assembly at “die-closed-position”